 More information about the extension, temporary registration, new online exam, and frequently asked questions is available at https://www.sdhongtaikj.com/Pages/Programs_Services/PesticideCertExtension.aspx?.???

 Private applicators are people who apply restricted-use pesticides to their own or their employer's agricultural crops.
 In addition to farm crops, this includes Christmas trees, forests, and nursery and greenhouse plants.

 Private applicators must be certified, but do not need a license.

 Steps to certification

-Buy a training manual at your county University of Wisconsin-Extension office
+Buy a training manual at your county University of Wisconsin-Division of Extension office

-Schedule an exam time with your county UW-EX office
+Schedule an exam time with your county UW-Division of Extension office

 Pass an open-book exam

-Certification is valid for 5 years.
-There are 6 categories for certification.
+Certification is valid for five years.
+There are six categories for certification.
 You may be certified in more than one category.???

 Greenhouse & Nursery